efr-essakhan/pepfeature/README.md

 ### aa_composition
-This module contains functions to calculate Frequency of AA types for given amino acid sequences.
+This module contains functions to calculate Frequency of Amino Acid types for given amino acid sequences.
 #### pepfeature.aa_composition.calc_csv
-Calculates Frequency of AA types for given amino acid sequences chunk by chunk from the inputted 'dataframe'.
+Calculates Frequency of Amino Acid types for given amino acid sequences chunk by chunk from the inputted 'dataframe'.
 It saves each processed chunk as a CSV(s).

 This is a Ram efficient way of calculating the Features as the features are calculated on a single chunk of the dataframe (of chunksize number of rows) at a time and when a chunk has been been processed and saved as a CSV, then the chunk is deleted freeing up RAM.